beedesk/dokku-buildpack-s3fs/README.md

 This is a [buildpack](http://devcenter.heroku.com/articles/buildpacks) for FUSE on AWS S3.

 ## History and Status
 The script forked from `znetstar/heroku-buildpack-s3fs` which seemed to be intent for heroku.
-The original buildpack built s3fs binary properly but did not seem to be completed.
+The original buildpack builds both binaries properly but did not seem to be a complete solution.
 I was hitting permission errors on `modprobe` trying to mount a drive on heroku.
 I thought it could not be fixed.

 I ported the script to [dokku](https://github.com/progrium/dokku) and was able to get it to "work" on [v3.0.2](https://github.com/progrium/dokku/releases/tag/v0.3.12). (see, #catches section below)

 ## How it Works
-This buildpack downloads both fuse and s3fs-fuse projects from its project locations (sourceforge and github respectively), builds them and mount a single s3 bucket with a single location.
+This buildpack downloads both fuse and s3fs-fuse projects from its project locations (sourceforge and github respectively), builds the binaries and mount a single s3 bucket with a single location.

 The s3 buckets details and location are specified with these environments variables in your app: